GEO4300 – Geophysical Data Science

 Geophysical Data Science provides a foundation for statistical analysis and modelling of Earth System data sets.
 Students are initially provided with a review of core fundamental statistical concepts: probability, distribution, linear and multiple regression.
 Through the semester, course material will advance to cover important tools in climate, earth system modelling, and hydrologic analysis, including hypothesis testing and uncertainty analysis, stochastic processes, temporal and frequency domain analysis, principal component analysis and canonical correlation.

-- Have the competence to manage, conduct quality control, and analyze and classify time series of complex geophysical data
+- manage, conduct quality control, and analyze and classify time series of complex geophysical data

-- Gain skills to manage large and complex data from earth system models, reanalysis datasets, satellite products, and heterogeneous observations
+- manage large and complex data from earth system models, reanalysis datasets, satellite products, and heterogeneous observations

 Admission to the course

 Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 Nordic citizens and applicants residing in the Nordic countries may apply to take this course as a single course student.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 - MAT1100 – Calculus / MAT1001 – Mathematics 1 (discontinued) or similar knowledge

 - STK1100 – Probability and Statistical Modelling / STK1000 – Introduction to Applied Statistics or similar knowledge